-- 12. I.C.2 CTE Programs: Labor Market Demand and Industry Trends:: We believe that continuing to provide accounting career education in line with the CPA requirements in addition to providing the traditional core curriculum is the best course in serving students at our institution.
-While we have experienced an enrollment decline that is slightly lower than the college enrollment decline over the past five years (approximately 11.5% for the department versus 13.4% for the college), the department sees a possible path to growth in increasing our focus on advanced courses for students looking to enter and train for the accounting 9and related) professions. - 13.
-I.D.1 Academic Services & Learning Resources: #Faculty served: - 14.
-I.D.2 Academic Services & Learning Resources: #Students served: - 15.
-I.D.3 Academic Services & Learning Resources: #Staff Served: - 16.
-I.E.1 Full time faculty (FTEF): 13.9 - 17.
-I.E.2 #Student Employees: - 18.
-I.E.3 Ratio % of Full -time Faculty Compared to % Part-time Faculty Teaching: Our full-time % is 38% in line with our average over the past five years. - 19.
-I.E.4 # Staff Employees: - 20.
-I.E.4 #Staff Employees: - 21.
-I.E.5 Changes in Employees/Resources: - 22.
-II.A Enrollment Trends: Our enrollment is down 11.5% from 2013-14 and we attribute the drop to the effects of two issues first, as stated earlier, we seem to mirror the college enrollment drop, and second, as indicated in last year's program review and noted earlier, the Sarbanes Oxley bill (SOX) was enacted approximately 12 years ago which spiked enrollments through 2012-13.
+I.C.2 CTE Programs: Labor Market Demand and Industry Trends: We believe that continuing to provide accounting career education in line with the CPA requirements in addition to providing the traditional core curriculum is the best course in serving students at our institution.
+While we have experienced an enrollment decline that is slightly lower than the college enrollment decline over the past five years (approximately 11.5% for the department versus 13.4% for the college), the department sees a possible path to growth in increasing our focus on advanced courses for students looking to enter and train for the accounting 9and related) professions.

+- I.D.1 Academic Services & Learning Resources: #Faculty served:

+- I.D.2 Academic Services & Learning Resources: #Students served:

+- I.D.3 Academic Services & Learning Resources: #Staff Served: We utilize the Tutorial Center extensively, though those students belong to the Tutorial Center

+- I.E.1 Full time faculty (FTEF): 12.7

+- I.E.2 #Student Employees:

+- I.E.3 Full Time Load as a %: Our full-time % is 44% in line with our average over the past five years.

+- I.E.4 # Staff Employees: 0

+- I.E.4 #Staff Employees: 0

+- I.E.5 Changes in Employees/Resources:

+II.A Enrollment Trends: Our enrollment is down 14.5% over the last 5 years and we attribute the drop to the effects of two issues - first, as stated earlier, we seem to mirror the college enrollment drop, and second, as indicated in last year's program review and noted earlier, the Sarbanes Oxley bill (SOX) was enacted approximately 12 years ago which spiked enrollments through 2012-13.
 So demand has leveled off somewhat making accounting/auditing less popular than in earlier years.
 Moreover, the 2009-2012 recession had a positive impact on our enrollment where we had a high number of students seeking job skills.
-This long-term economic recovery in Silicon Valley, has, as with previous recoveries, adversely impacted our enrollments in that we have fewer people unemployed or under-employed seeking new skills to reenter the work force. - 23.
-II.B Overall Success Rate: Our success rate has been consistent over the past several years at 74% with the most recent year showing a modest improvement to 76%. - 24.
-II.C Changes Imposed by Internal/External Regulations: Our primary focus is our core transfer curriculum Acct 1A, 1B and 1C where we must stay in line with the CSU and UC institutions.
+This long-term economic recovery in Silicon Valley, has, as with previous recoveries, adversely impacted our enrollments in that we have fewer people unemployed or under-employed seeking new skills to reenter the work force.

+II.B Overall Success Rate: Our success rate has been consistent over the past several years at 74% - with the most recent year showing a modest improvement to 75%.

+II.C Changes Imposed by Internal/External Regulations: Our primary focus is our core transfer curriculum - Acct 1A, 1B and 1C where we must stay in line with the CSU and UC institutions.
 We are up to date with the Transfer Curriculum and worked with the Articulation Office to respond to those needs during this recent period.